RAF Wattisham: 1946–1975

 In 1946, the base was returned to the Royal Air Force.
 No. 266 Squadron, with the Gloster Meteor F.3, was stationed there from 4 November to 5 December 1946 and from 4 January to 16 April 1947.

 The Air Ministry Servicing Development Unit formed here on 1 January 1947 with a number of aircraft including the Avro York I, Hawker Tempest V, Gloster Meteor F.4 & T.7, Avro Anson T.20 and the de Havilland Vampire F.3.
 The squadron disbanded on 1 June 1950 at RAF Wittering.
 In the mid 1950s, the Black Arrows display team 111 squadron operated out of Wattisham, flying Hawker Hunters.

 In 1949, new runways were laid, and the following year No. 152 Squadron arrived with Meteor NF.12 night fighters, In 1954, Hawker Hunters, from No. 257 and 263 Squadrons, the UK's next generation fighter after the Meteor, arrived to secure Wattisham's future as a major fighter station.

 The Station Commander, Group Captain Edwards, had artificial legs, like Douglas Bader before him.
 The Wing Commander was one of the four Sowerey brothers, all of whom held senior RAF posts.
 The Officer Commanding No. 257 Squadron was Major Howard E Tanner, a USAF exchange pilot.

 There was also a Station Flight which received and serviced visiting aircraft and also had its own aircraft for various purposes.
 These included a de Havilland Vampire, a de Havilland Dragon Rapide and a Hunter used by the Station Flight commander.

 The Black Arrows aerobatic display team, flying the Hunter, moved to Wattisham from RAF North Weald with air displays becoming a regular feature from 1959.

 In the late 1950s the Cold War had begun to intensify and so the RAF began to modernise Britain's air defence.
 Thus, in 1960, the station was equipped with the very latest in British fighter aircraft: the English Electric Lightning.
 The capabilities of this aeroplane and Wattisham's location near the East Anglian coast proved invaluable in countering the threats faced from the east.
-The airfield quickly became a preeminent front-line airbase, possibly the most important in the UK.
+The airfield quickly became a preeminent front-line airbase.
 Throughout the Cold War RAF Wattisham operated 'QRA' or Quick Reaction Alert Sheds where live armed jets were on standby at all times.
 The station also functioned as the site of a major 'Blacktop' diversion runway.